Quick Summary

 Breeds appropriate for testing: C1: many breeds including Airedale Terrier, American Water Spaniel, Australian Labradoodle, Bichon Frise, Boykin Spaniel, Chesapeake Bay Retriever, Dachshund, Fox Terrier (Wire-haired), French Bulldog, Goldendoodle, Havanese, Irish Water Spaniel, Kerry Blue Terrier, Kuvasz, Labradoodle, Lagotto Romagnolo, Maltese, Mudi, Poodle, Portuguese Water Dog, Schapendoes, Soft Coated Wheaten Terrier, Welsh Terrier, and Crossbreeds

-C2: Curly Coated Retriever, Chesapeake Bay Retriever, Bichon Frise, French Bulldog, Irish Terrier, Lagotto Romagnolo, Mudi and Spanish Water Dog.
+C2: American Water Spaniel, Curly Coated Retriever, Chesapeake Bay Retriever, Bichon Frise, French Bulldog, Irish Terrier, Lagotto Romagnolo, Mudi and Spanish Water Dog.

 Explanation of Results: